Zhaoshan-Duan/shoe-shop/README.md

    - [:heavy_check_mark:] A LinearLayout for Shoe Items
    - [:heavy_check_mark:] A FloatingActionButton with an action to navigate to the shoe detail screen

-6. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.
+6. [:heavy_check_mark:] In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.

 7. Create a new Shoe Detail destination that includes: